Welcome to the County Louth Beekeepers Association (LBKA) website

 We are affiliated to our national body, the Federation of Irish Beekeepers Associations (FIBKA).
 We provide our members with classes and support to attain FIBKA academic and practical certifications.

-Two association apiaries are maintained in the county, where members can come and gain practical experience through the beekeeping year.
+The Kevin Griffin apiary is located near the M1 roundabout at Junction 16, where members can come and gain practical experience through the beekeeping year.

 News and External Events